Last updated 02/10/2023

 Home Telemonitoring is a health service that allows and requires scheduled remote monitoring of data related to an individual’s health, and transmission of the data from the individual’s home to a licensed home health agency.
 Scheduled periodic reporting of the individual’s data to a licensed physician is required, even when there have been no readings outside the parameters established in the physician’s orders.
 In the event of a measurement outside of the established individual’s parameters, the provider shall use the health care professionals noted above to be responsible for reporting the data to a physician.

-“Telemonitoring” means a health service that enables remote monitoring of a beneficiary’s health-related data by a home health agency done outside of a conventional clinical setting and in conjunction with a physician’s plan of care.
+“Remote Patient Monitoring” means a health service that enables remote monitoring of a beneficiary’s physiological health-related data by a home health agency done outside of a conventional clinical setting and in conjunction with a plan of care ordered by a physician, nurse practitioner, clinical nurse specialist, or physician assistant.

 VT Medicaid is required to cover home telemonitoring services performed by home health agencies or other qualified providers for beneficiaries who have serious or chronic medical conditions that can result in frequent or recurrent hospitalizations and emergency room admissions.